 Brinjal pickle makes a delicious accompaniment to any Indian meal, or else try it with other things too – I can imagine using it on top of cheese to perk up a sandwich, for example.
 It’s juicy, filled with your favorite Indian flavors and a great way to use up some eggplant too, if you need another excuse.

-- 2tbsp shaved palm sugar (or approx 1tbsp brown sugar)
+- 2 tbsp palm sugar ground/shaved from block (or approx 1tbsp brown sugar)

 See all the other recipes being shared today to make the most of summer’s harvest (that I’m hosting!):